Algomorph/cvcalib/README.md

 ###Usage

 See output of `python calib_video_opencv.py --help` (again, python 3 is usually envoked via `python3` on Linux).
-In most linux/unix shells, you can also run `./calib_video_opencv.py --help` provided you grant the file necessary permissions.
+In most Linux/Unix shells, you can also run `./calib_video_opencv.py --help` provided you grant the file necessary permissions.

+#####The provided calibration board

 The default calibration board provided (checkerboard.pdf) is a small 9x6 checkerboard that can be easily printed on 8.5x11" US Letter paper or standard A4 paper.
 Print without scaling, and double-check resulting square size (against the default program settings).
 Checkerboard square dimensions and size can be set as command-line arguments or via settings file (see above and below).

+#####Using the resulting calibration file

+The resulting calibration file can be read back in by adapting the same python code (check the XML module), but the format is also fully-compatible with OpenCV's XML input-output utilities, so you can read it from your C++ OpenCV applications or libraries.

 ###What's so powerful about it